MilesCranmer/dockers/README.rst

 then executes the `latex2rtf` command inside the container on the linked file `myfile.tex`, which creates an rtf file.

-Or, if you want to build a solid build system on top the nvidia/cuda image, add to your dockerfile:
+Or, if you want a solid build
+system on top the nvidia/cuda image, add to your dockerfile:

 .. code::